martingrgv/Betting-Demo/README.md

 ### Running Containerized
 1. Navigate to the project folder
-2. Run the commands to start Docker services:
+2. Run the commands one after the other to start Docker services and run the application in terminal:
 ```
 docker-compose up -d
 ```
 ```
 docker-compose --profile interactive run betting.game
 ```

+### 📄 License

+This project is licensed under the MIT License.